 Low FODMAP Serving: One serving of this recipe uses low FODMAP amounts of ingredients.
 Please refer to the blog post or the Monash FODMAP app for more information on specific ingredients.

 No Immersion Blender?
 If you don’t have an immersion blender, a blender will work.
-Allow cooked parsnips and chicken broth to cool before carefully blending small(!) batches in a blender until smooth.
-Hot liquids have the potential to expand in the blender, so small batches are important.
+Allow cooked parsnips and broth to cool before carefully blending small batches in a blender until smooth.
+Hot liquids expand when blended.

 - Category: Soup